-Our provision for bad debts and credit losses is included in other (income) expense, net on our Statement of Operations, and for the three months ended March 31, 2023 and 2022, was not significant.
-Our allowance for doubtful accounts and credit losses at March 31, 2023 was \$0.6 million, and it was not significant at December 31, 2022.
+Our provision for bad debts and credit losses is included in other (income) expense, net on our Statement of Operations.
+For the three and six months ended June 30, 2023, we recognized income of \$0.2 million associated with revisions to our allowance for doubtful accounts and credit losses, and for the three and six months ended June 30, 2022, changes were not significant.
+Our allowance for doubtful accounts and credit losses at June 30, 2023 was \$0.4 million, and it was not significant at December 31, 2022.
 We recorded a \$0.6 million increase to beginning accumulated deficit as of January 1, 2023, in connection with our adoption of ASU 2016-13.
-We had no significant write-offs or recoveries of previously recorded bad debts during the three months ended March 31, 2023 or 2022.
+We had no significant write-offs or recoveries of previously recorded bad debts during the three or six months ended June 30, 2023 or 2022.
 See "New Accounting Standards" in Note 1 for further discussion of our adoption of ASU 2016-13.